-The Reuters news agency reported on Wednesday that Russian troops had begun participating in Syrian military operations.
+Reuters reported on Wednesday that Russian troops had begun participating in Syrian military operations.
 The report came from Lebanese sources.

 American officials said Russia recently sent two tank landing ships and additional cargo aircraft to what is its only Middle Eastern client state.
 It also deployed a small number of naval infantry forces.

 The following day, Reuters reported that hundreds of Iranian troops had arrived in Syria as well to join the forces loyal to Assad.

 Fighting side by side with Syria’s regular army forces are militants from Lebanon’s Hezbollah, a group that is considered a terrorist organization in Israel and the West but is backed by Iran.